 It is a messaging queue storage and stores millions of messages between the application mechanisms.
 These messages can be text strings or data bytes with any kind of information in XML, CSV, or any other format.

-It offers managed file sharing for cloud or on-premise distributions.
+It offers managed file sharing for cloud computing or on-premise distributions.

 Table storage works as a NoSQL store specifically designed for storing structured data in a schema-less design.